fastoch/TypeScript_DaveGray/README.md

 Type Assertion is a mechanism that **allows developers to tell the compiler about the type** of a variable.
 It is used to **override TypeScript's inferred type** and treat a value as a specified type.

-Type assertion is **similar to typecasting** in other languages, but it does not perform any special checks
+Type assertion is **similar to typecasting** in other languages, but it does not perform any special checks,
 and does not rebuild the code at runtime.

 # Chapter 6 -